YasharGIS/HydroSoil/README.md

-## Welcome to Yahsar King the First page
+## Welcome to Yashar King the First page

 You can use the [editor on GitHub](https://github.com/YasharGIS/hydrosoil/edit/main/README.md) to maintain and preview the content for your website in Markdown files.